kat-tax/syn/README.md

 # SYN

-> The Bundler for the Browser
+> The Web Bundler for Web Environments

 Definition:
 ```ts